jpritikin/coach/content/docs/me/meditation/breathing.md

 Don't try to time the duration of inhales or exhales in seconds.
 Watching the clock or counting seconds can distract from encouraging a feeling of calm.
-A quick inhale is shorter duration than a long exhale; rough approximation of the relative durations is adequate precision.
+A quick inhale is of shorter duration than a long exhale; rough approximation of the relative durations is adequate precision.